 What does ‘free speech’ mean today, considering the fact that anyone can amplify their voice to speak through various means available at the fingertips?
 It means freedom to be a dick to others without them complaining.
 In that use of this slogan today, you demonstrate a kind of unworried love of the status quo, or an outraged commitment to it.
-Because it does not hurt the abused to say something that frees, that liberates.
+Because it does not hurt the abused to say something that frees them, that liberates them.

 And of course there is this two-faced nature of the whole thing.
 I might say, for example, trans people deserve all the same rights and considerations as anyone else.
 Then they might deny some basic scientific facts and say – don’t be offended, it’s just free speech.
 When I proceed to say – I wasn’t offended, you shouldn’t say these things as they are demonstrably wrong, they double down, outraged, offended, shouting ‘free speech!’.
 There is only so much self-consciousness to go around, it seems.

 It’s like a kind of free speech machine, that would break down all intellectual culture into a kind of mulch.
 No right, no wrong, just free speech.